djbob0/Data-Science-Minor/README.md

 This script also served as the base for work that was done by Lennart to find wrongly named exercises in the files.

-## 3.3 Checking for Flippes Sensors
+## 3.3 Checking for Flipped Sensors
 - answer in issue still

 For anomaly detection we wanted to make sure, that the way the sensores are attached to the patients doesn't mess with the data.
 Therefore we did one set of exercises at the LUMC with a flipped sensor on the right humerus.